bosskmk/pluto_grid/README.md

 * Column width : Change the column width by dragging the icon to the right of the column title.
 * Column action : Click the icon to the right of the column title, you can control the column with the column action menu.
 * Column type : Text, Number, Select.
-* Multi selection : By long tapping or clicking and moving.
+* Multi selection : By long tapping or clicking and moving. (or Shift + ArrowKey)
 * Copy & paste : Ctrl(macos : Meta) + C or V.
 * Select Row Popup : Same as the grid, a selection popup that can be used when selecting an item from a list.
 * Keyboard support : Arrow keys, Enter(Shift + Enter), Tab(Shift +Tab), Esc...